ByteRate-dev-team/ByteRate/README.md

-THIS BRANCH IS IN CHARGE OF UPDATING CHANGES TO THE SERVER
+THIS BRANCH IS IN CHARGE OF UPDATING CHANGES TO THE USER REVIEW PAGE

 Welcome to ByteRate, a mobile food rating application created by Kevin Cohen and Barak Horowitz!